Xonshiz/ReadComicOnline-Downloader/README.md

 * Puts the files in corresponding directories after downloading the files.

-* Downloads Hight Quality images.
+* Downloads High Quality images.

 * Skips the file if it already exists in the path.

-* Option to choose Qulity of Images
+* Option to choose Quality of Images

 * Option to download Latest or Older releases.

-## Future Features
-* Option to download particular Issues from a series.
+* Option to download certain chapters within a range.

 ## Known Issues/Bugs
-Because readcomiconline.to is behing CloudFlare, there's a limit to visit the site.
+Because readcomiconline.to is behind CloudFlare, there's a limit to visit the site.
 If you're downloading a series with a lot of Issues or chapters, the script will halt mid-way, because cloudflare needs a 'Human Check'.
 Example URL to replicate this issue : http://readcomiconline.to/Comic/The-Amazing-Spider-Man-1963

 Thanks to [Gizmo179](https://github.com/gizmo179) for notifying me about the issue.
 Currently there's nothing I can do about it.

-I'll develope a feature that'll server as a work around for this issue.
+Workaround for this Issue is by opening the website via your browser and verifying manually and then downloading chapters within a range.
+If that doesn't work, try downloading the chapters within a range after some time.

 ## CHANGELOG
 * Re-Wrote the whole script for better understanding and flow.